Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Deducing homological stability results for coefficient systems

 \section{Deducing homological stability results for coefficient systems}

 In this section, we prove that certain types of coefficient systems have nice homological stability properties, following closely ideas from \cite{EllenbergVW:cohenLenstra}.
 In \autoref{subsection:1-controlled} we give a general formulation of this stability property.
 In \autoref{subsection:sufficient-condition} we show that finitely generated modules for coefficient systems with a suitable central element satisfy this stability property.
 Finally, in \autoref{subsection:exponential-bound} we put together all the topological material developed in this section and the previous one to arrive at an exponential bound on the cohomology of these coefficient systems.

-For the reader primarily interested in our application to Selmer groups, this bound, provided in \autoref{corollary:cohomology-bound}, can be taken as a black box.
-It will only be used a single time, as a central ingredient in the proof of \autoref{lemma:moments-cohomology}.
+For the reader primarily interested in our application to Selmer groups, only two results from this section are needed in future parts.
+First, \autoref{corollary:cohomology-bound} will be used as a central ingredient in the proof of \autoref{lemma:moments-cohomology}.
+Second, \autoref{theorem:central-u-implies-cohomology-bound} will be used in the proof of \autoref{theorem:frobenius-equivariance} to show the trace of Frobenius on the cohomology stabilizes.